bretthmeyer/website/research.md

 <img style="float: left; padding: 5px;" width="40%" src="/assets/pictures/opal.png">

-Conventionally, Artificial neural networks (ANN) are designed for classification accuracy, and the more the better, but the resulting systems are often large and expensive, and unsuitable for low-cost applications.
+Conventionally, artificial neural networks (ANN) are designed for classification accuracy, and the more the better, but the resulting systems are often large and expensive, and unsuitable for low-cost applications.
 Furthermore, until recently, ANN optimization was a laborious, manual process.

 We believe that the computer engineering principles of models, metrics, and automated optimization, are needed to support the deployment of ANN to hardware platforms from the cloud to the edge to mobile or ultra-low-power devices; without multi-objective optimization, efforts to improve accuracy are unlikely to be as efficient as possible.